NVIDIA/nim-anywhere/README.md

     ```

 3. AI Workbench will install the NVIDIA drivers for you (if needed).
-    You will need to reboot your machine after the drivers are installed
+    You will need to reboot your remote machine after the drivers are
-    and then restart the AI Workbench installation by re-running the
+    installed and then restart the AI Workbench installation by
-    commands in the previous step.
+    re-running the commands in the previous step.

 4. Select Docker as your container runtime.